Russlewisbo/markdown-cv/index.md

 - __Pro-Con Debate “Con: Antifungal MICs are not as useful as you think with Cornelia Lass-Florl__
 <br> 27th European Congress of Clinical Microbiology and Infectious Diseases (ECCMID), Madrid, Spain
 - __Principles of antifungal therapy, Principles of antibiotic therapy__
-<br> Hematology resident Seminar.L'Istituto di Ematologia “Seràgnoli” Alma Mater Studiorum Università di Bologna.
-Bologna.
+<br> Hematology resident Seminar.
+L'Istituto di Ematologia “Seràgnoli” Bologna.
 Italy
 - __The role of CT pulmonary angiography for the diagnosis of invasive mold disease__
 <br> 54th Annual British Society Medical Mycology Meeting, Bristol, United Kingdom
 - __Can we improve the management of invasive mold disease using CT pulmonary angiography?__